yonnyZer0/apify-actor-docker/README.md

 Image is usable for the local debugging.
 User can see what is really done inside running container.

-Default x11vnc port (5900) must be redirected to the local port:
+Default x11vnc port (5900) must be forwarded to the local port:

 ```docker build . -t your_image_tag && docker run -p 5900:5900 your_image_tag```